Professional Update for College Lecturers

 Where a college has an existing, GTC Scotland validated PRD system in place, the college will provide guidance to registered lecturers on the recording system to be used which allow an opportunity for the lecturer to engage in ongoing self-evaluation using the relevant Professional Standards.

-There is no requirement for a lecturer to duplicate information in MyPL, however, the 5-yearly ‘sign-off’ must take place within MyPL.
+You do not need to duplicate information in MyPL, however, the 5-yearly ‘sign-off’ must take place within MyPL.

 Five years after you have attained full registration and every 5 years thereafter you and your line manager (reviewer) are expected to confirm your engagement in professional learning to GTC Scotland.
 This is referred to as the Professional Update ‘sign-off year’.